dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/ci-cd-in-serverless.md

 <TabItem value="GitLab" label="With GitLab">

-If you're a GitLab user, our predefined workflows are the fastest way to get started.
-It uses a GitLab app to set up a repo containing skeleton code and CI/CD configuration consistent with Dagster+'s best practices with a single click.

-When you create a new Dagster+ organization, you'll be prompted to choose Serverless or Hybrid deployment.
-Once activated, our GitLab integration will scaffold a new git repo for you with Serverless and Branch Deployments already configured.
-Pushing to the `main` branch will deploy to your `prod` Serverless deployment.
-Pull requests will spin up ephemeral [branch deployments](/dagster-plus/deployment/branch-deployments) using the Serverless agent.
+If you're a GitLab user, with a single click our GitLab app can set up a repo containing skeleton code and CI/CD configuration for you consistent with Dagster+'s best practices.
+Pushing your code changes to the `main` branch will automatically deploy them to your `prod` Serverless deployment.
+Pull requests will spin up ephemeral [branch deployments](/dagster-plus/deployment/branch-deployments) that you can view in the Dagster+ UI for previewing and testing.

 </TabItem>

 <TabItem value="Other" label="Other Git providers or local development">

-If you don't want to use our GitHub/GitLab integrations, we offer [the powerful `dagster-cloud` command-line interface (CLI)](/dagster-plus/deployment/branch-deployments/dagster-cloud-cli) that you can use in another CI environment or locally.
+If you don't want to use our automated GitHub/GitLab process, we offer [the powerful `dagster-cloud` command-line interface (CLI)](/dagster-plus/deployment/branch-deployments/dagster-cloud-cli) that you can use in another CI environment or locally.

 First, [create a new project](/getting-started/quickstart) with the Dagster open source CLI.